CryptoSys API Library Manual

 Before encrypting random-length plaintext with a block cipher algorithm in ECB or CBC mode it needs to be padded to an exact multiple of the block length.

 For a 64-bit block size: Append a padding string of between 1 and 8 bytes to make the total length an exact multiple of 8 bytes.
 The value of each byte of the padding string is set to the number of bytes added; namely, 8 bytes of value 0x08, 7 bytes of value 0x07, ..., 2 bytes of 0x02, or one byte of value 0x01.
-The length of the plaintext to be encrypted thus will be a multiple of 8 bytes and it will be possible to recover the message unambiguously from the decrypted ciphertext.
+The length of the plaintext to be encrypted thus will be an exact multiple of 8 bytes and it will be possible to recover the message unambiguously from the decrypted ciphertext.

 See the functions PAD_BytesBlock, PAD_UnpadBytes, PAD_HexBlock and PAD_UnpadHex.